Qumulo/docs/metrics-api/prometheus-grafana-setup.md

 <h1>Installing and Configuring Grafana</h1>

 Follow the Prometheus documentation for integrating with Grafana found [here](https://prometheus.io/docs/visualization/grafana/) in order to get Grafana up and running with Prometheus.
+Follow the Grafana documentation for integrating alerts with notification systems found [here](https://grafana.com/docs/grafana/latest/alerting/old-alerting/notifications/) in order to receive notifications when alerts are triggered.

 <h1>Examples</h1>

-<h2>Creating a Throughput Graph with Grafana</h2>
+<h2>Create a Throughput Graph with Grafana</h2>

 ![Example Throughput Graph in Grafana](metrics-api/images/prometheus-grafana-setup-example-throughput-graph.png)